confluentinc/cp-demo/docs/index.rst

       :alt: image

-10. Click on "System heath" and then a line in "Request latency".
+10. Click "System health" and then a line in "Request latency".

 .. figure:: images/request_latency_find.png
     :alt: image